HealthInfo Canterbury

 Minor bleeding problems like bruising can be managed with the P.R.I.C.E approach (protect, rest, ice, compression and elevation).

-If you have vWD, it's a good idea to:
+If you have vWD, it's important to:

 You can get information and help from the Haemophilia Foundation of New Zealand, which offers support, newsletters, camps, kids activities, education and advice.